miroslavpejic85/mirotalksfu/README.md

 -   Webcam Streaming up to 4K quality (Front - Rear for mobile)
 -   Echo cancellation and noise suppression that makes your audio crystal clear
 -   Screen Sharing to present documents, slides, and more ...
--   File Sharing, share any files to your participants in the room
+-   File Sharing (with drag-and-drop), share any files to your participants in the room
 -   Take a snapshot from the video frame(screen/cam) to save it as an image on your device.
 -   Chat with Emoji Picker to show you feeling and the possibility to Save the conversations
 -   Speech recognition, execute the app features simply with your voice.